 “I go to the market, see what looks best, and then decide what will go on the menu,” explains Tanis, a New York Times food columnist and former chef at Berkeley, California’s farm-to-table temple Chez Panisse.
 Market Cooking is really several books in one: a guide to alliums, which instantly added persillade (a mix of minced parsley and garlic) to my bag of tricks; a primer on seasoning, with informed discussions of salt, spices, and chile peppers; and an idiosyncratic manual to the basics, from boiled eggs and biscuits to killer pantry pastas.

-At the book’s center lies a kind of unfussy hymnal to the god of seasonal cooking, moving from spring lettuce to winter squash.
+At the book’s center lies a kind of unfussy guide to cooking with the seasons, from early-spring lettuce to winter-hardy squash.
 Most cookbooks send you to the supermarket with a shopping list; this one beckons you home from the farmers market to see what tasty thing Tanis would do with, say, turnips.
 Turns out, not much.
 He has you steam young turnips with a little olive and their own greens; mature ones are to be sliced and browned in butter.
 Both burst with peppery flavor.

 Not every recipe in Market Cooking is that minimalist, but the basic concept centers on straight-ahead preparations highlighting a single ingredient, goosed with common pantry ingredients.
 And unlike most American farm-to-table tomes, which don’t venture much beyond the Mediterranean for inspiration, Tanis includes such delights as kimchi soup with pork belly (dead simple, once you have the kimchi) and Oaxaca-style garlic soup (you’re always six ingredients and about 20 minutes away from nirvana).
 Earlier this year, Maddie Oatman interviewed Tanis for Bite podcast—go here to listen, as well to find recipes featuring leeks, parsnips, turnips, and fennel.